 Chan’s work will document the “cirane” and “whispering love song” recited in a nearby remote village.
 These songs express a continuation of a strong and existing belief if animism (the attribution of energy/living souls to inanimate objects) and provides a living, direct connection with our Lar figurine and ancient Roman beliefs.

-James Marren is a UK based artist and musician exploring a wide variety of media, including photographic processes, film, installation, sound and performance.
-With a degree in Psychology and more recently graduating from Chelsea College of Arts (UAL) in 2016, he draws on a range of tools to explore the subconscious and less understood.
+James Marren (Cyanotape) is a UK based artist and musician exploring a wide variety of media, including photographic processes, film, installation, sound and performance.
+Having studied psychology and subsequently fine art at Chelsea College of Arts, he draws on a range of tools to explore the subconscious and less understood.
 This is equally a personal journey as it is a way to connect.
 Fragmented discoveries that often feel intimate, only to later reveal a more universal relevance.

-Cyanotape will create a timeless, contemplative mantra enabling listeners to connect with this artefact and the people who historically took comfort from it.
+Cyanotape will create a contemplative piece that seeks to enable listeners to connect with this artefact and the people who historically took comfort from it.